 Block quotations

-Do not enclose block quotations in quotation marks (and especially avoid large, decorative quotation marks; those provided by the ((cquote)) template have been disabled in mainspace).
+Do not enclose block quotations in quotation marks (and especially avoid decorative quotation marks in normal use, such as those provided by the ((cquote)) template).
 Block quotations using a colored background are also discouraged.

-Line breaks and indentation inside a ((blockquote)) or <blockquote> are generally ignored; use <poem> or ((poem quote)) for poetry, lyrics, and similar material:
+Line breaks and indentation inside a ((quote)) or <blockquote> are generally ignored; use <poem> for poetry, lyrics, and similar material:

 What this grim, ungainly, ghastly, gaunt, and ominous bird of yore